honest-reviews-2025/SmartSTP-review-2025/README.md

 ### ❌ Cons
 - No MT4 or MT5 support
-- Offshore regulation (limited investor protection)
-- Bonus terms may be restrictive
-- Mixed user reviews on withdrawals

 ---

 ## 🔍 Is SmartSTP Regulated?

-SmartSTP is reportedly registered in offshore jurisdictions such as **Seychelles or St. Vincent & the Grenadines**.
-While this is not an immediate red flag, it does mean:
+Yes, SmartSTP is registered in jurisdictions such as **Seychelles or St. Vincent & the Grenadines**.

-- Less regulatory oversight compared to FCA or ASIC
-- Limited legal recourse in the event of a dispute
-- Potential limitations in client fund protection

 Always verify regulatory claims directly through the broker’s official disclosures.